dbca-wa/sdis/docs/source/reviewers.rst

 * On saving the Document, the Endorsement status in the sidebar will update.
 * Once all required Endorsements are granted, the Action "submit for approval" will be unlocked and visible.

-Manage SDIS emails
+Manage SPMS emails
 ===================
-SDIS prefixes the subject of all emails sent from the system with ``[SDIS]``.
+SPMS prefixes the subject of all emails sent from the system with ``[SPMS]``.
-This allows to create an inbox rule to e.g. move all SDIS emails into an inbox subfolder, e.g. named "SDIS".
+This allows to create an inbox rule to e.g. move all SPMS emails into an inbox subfolder, e.g. named "SPMS".

 Export a Document to PDF
 =========================
 Every Document can be exported to PDF through the link at the page top right.
 PDFs can be "generated" (freshly recreated) and "downloaded" (last saved PDF version).
-PDFs contain a nicely formatted header indicating the approval status and hyperlinks to SDIS.
+PDFs contain a nicely formatted header indicating the approval status and hyperlinks to SPMS.